Is it just me, or is everyone getting colds and the flu right now?

 The nose is the gateway to the brain and consciousness and allows prana, or “life force energy,” to enter the body through our breath.
-When excess fluids in the nasal passageway, sinuses, head or throat block this delivery, it can result in mental or physical illness.
+When excess fluids in the nasal passageway, sinuses1, head or throat block this delivery, it can result in mental or physical illness.
 Nasya oil is a great remedy to help clear up congestion in the nasal passages resulting from sinus infections, colds and allergies.
 With daily use, it can also help to prevent these conditions, as well as alleviate tension in the mind, reducing stress.

 Eat chyawanprash, an herbal jam

 Chyawanprash is an herbal jam that was formulated 5,000 years ago in India by the Rishi, Chyawan, who wanted to create the perfect food for human beings.
-It has over 35 different herbs, spices, and botanicals that help boost immunity, restore balance, and strengthen the body.
+It has over 35 different herbs2, spices, and botanicals that help boost immunity, restore balance, and strengthen the body.
 In India, people of all ages take it in lieu of a multi-vitamin.
 One of the all-star ingredients in this formula is amla berries, the antioxidant-rich fruit which has one of the highest concentrations of Vitamin C of any food.
 I love the taste and quality of Lotus Blooming Herb's Chyawanprash and take it every morning with my tea.

 Avoid “amagenic” foods